17. Geemap#

 plotting backend.
 The geemap.Map

-class.
-Therefore, you can use the same syntax to create an interactive map as you would with ipyleaflet.Map
+class, so the syntax is similar to creating an interactive map with ipyleaflet.Map

 .